 Google Photos Original

-As the name suggests, when you back up your photos in original quality, photos and videos will remain in the same format and the same size as when you took them.
+As the name suggests, when you backup original quality photos, photos, and videos will remain in the original upload size.
+Resolution, format, and the file size remain as to when you took them.

 For small photos